 Fall to Fall Curriculum Student Retention

 YEARS RETENTION

-Fall 2014 to Fall 2015 73%
+Fall 2014 to Fall 2015 63%

-Fall 2015 to Fall 2016 73%
+Fall 2015 to Fall 2016 63%

+Fall 2016 to Fall 2017 64%

 Retention is defined as students who were enrolled in one fall and graduated or re-enrolled in the following fall.

 Data excludes students enrolled at the prison as well as dual-enrolled students, with the exception of Lee Early College students.